We aim to make Leeds’ roads safe, but drivers also have a responsibility to ensure they drive safely and legally.

-Crossing patrols provide a vital service to all pedestrians, and young people in particular, on their journey to and from schools.
-There are 180 crossing sites within the Leeds boundary, and the patrols are employed to ensure pedestrians cross to and from school safely.
+Crossing patrols provide a vital service and there are 180 crossing sites within the Leeds boundary.
 Crossing patrols are legally empowered to stop traffic.
 The Road Traffic Act now enable patrols to cross any pedestrian, not just children.

-Currently vacancies exist at various locations throughout the city.
+Vacancies exist at various locations throughout the city.
 The post will appeal to people who are willing to work outdoors, have a good road sense, and enjoy working with people and helping the local community.
-Applications are welcome from persons aged between 18-70.
-If you are interested or would like more information about school crossings please contact us using the contact us form below.
+Applications are welcome from persons aged between 18 to 70.